Titles and Awards

 On March 20, 2017, in Côte d’Ivoire, Madame Jean is made Honorary citizen of the city of Abidjan by Mr. Robert Beugré Mambé, minister to the President of the Republic in charge of the VIIth Games of La Francophonie.

-On September 14, 2018, Michaëlle Jean, Secretary General of La Francophonie, is honoured to be invested by the Armenian Minister of Foreign Affairs, H.E.
+On September 14, 2018, Michaëlle Jean is honoured to be invested by the Armenian Minister of Foreign Affairs, H.E.
 Zohrab MNATSAKANYAN, into the National Order of Armenia.

 A number of universities have conferred honorary doctorates recognizing her commitments and accomplishments: